Cheating a Homeless Man at Go Fish

 I had also pulled the boys at the beginning of the year to homeschool, each for different reasons.
 With Blake, it was because his teacher assured me he was excelling at school even though he admitted to me he was struggling because when he tried to read, the words would move around the page.

 So, to fully paint the picture, I was homeschooling three children, one of which had to re-learn EVERYTHING he’d been taught during the first half of his elementary school education.
 I had a son in Irish dance.
 I couldn’t bring myself to deny him, but it was a skosh expensive and time consuming.
+My books we being polished and re-published, and I was suddenly expected to actually market them.
 We were trying desperately to hang on to Dylan’s horse and dealing with that drama.
 My youngest was slipping further and further into an anger I couldn’t understand or seem to help.
 My kids and I were desperately longing to leave suburbia and return home to the Ozarks.
 Medical bills were piling up, and the house was becoming ever-more of a millstone around my neck.
 And in the midst of all of this, we had our homeless friends coming to visit.
 It was an odd year, to say the least.

 If there is one thing you can count on in a homeless camp, it’s that there will usually be a bit of drama happening.
 Another man moved into the camp for a while.
 Sometimes JR would put Shelley in danger with his choices.
 Sometimes she put herself there.
 She disappeared for a while, and I worried about her while she was gone.
 When she returned, I went to visit her at the camp.
 The moment she heard me coming, she came running.